saifalafeefi/c4_rust_jumeirah/README.md

 ## Acknowledgments

 - Robert Swierczek for the original C4 compiler
-- Khalifa University assignment that inspired this implementation
+- Khalifa University's Principles of Prog.
+Languages assignment that inspired this implementation